Requires Orka 3.2 or later on an Apple Silicon cluster. If you’re on an earlier version, this feature is not available.

 Getting Started

-After the cluster nodes are upgraded to version 3.2, users can access the new Image Caching feature and support for Sequoia guest OS VMs.
+After the cluster nodes are upgraded to version 3.2, you can access the new Image Caching feature and support for Sequoia guest OS VMs.
 To gain familiarity with Scheduled Caching via the Orka3 CLI, take the following steps:- Run

 orka3 imagecache -hto see the CLI tree structure: commands, subcommands and options/flags - Run